CABSEL/ProTINA/protina_MATLAB/readme.md

-### SALMON version 1.0
+### ProTINA version 1.0
-The MATLAB subroutines in the SALMON package (__v.1.0__) have been successfully tested on __MATLAB® 2014b to 2017a__  platforms.
-Please refer to the SALMON manuscript for more detailed information about the algorithm.
-Any questions regarding SALMON usage can be addressed to heeju.noh@chem.ethz.ch or to rudi.gunawan@chem.ethz.ch.
+The MATLAB subroutines in the ProTINA package (__v.1.0__) have been successfully tested on __MATLAB® 2014b to 2017a__  platforms.
+Please refer to the ProTINA manuscript for more detailed information about the algorithm.
+Any questions regarding ProTINA usage can be addressed to heeju.noh@chem.ethz.ch or to rudi.gunawan@chem.ethz.ch.

 #
 > #### Installation instruction:

-1. Unzip the package [___SALMON_1.0_MAT.zip___](https://github.com/CABSEL/SALMON/blob/master/salmon_MATLAB/salmon_1.0_MAT.zip) (7.03MB) to a preferred folder.
+1. Unzip the package [___protina_v1.0_MAT.zip___](https://github.com/CABSEL/ProTINA/blob/master/protina_MATLAB/protina_v1.0_MAT.zip) (7.51MB) to a preferred folder.
-2. Download the MATLAB version of [GLMNET package](http://web.stanford.edu/~hastie/glmnet_matlab/download.html), and unzip the GLMNET package under a new subfolder in SALMON.
+2. Download the MATLAB version of [GLMNET package](http://web.stanford.edu/~hastie/glmnet_matlab/download.html), and unzip the GLMNET package under a new subfolder in ProTINA.
-3. Set the current working directory to SALMON in MATLAB.
+3. Set the current working directory to ProTINA in MATLAB.
 4. Add the path for GLMNET package.

+**Note:** glmnet package may not work in Matlab later than 2015b in windows.
+For the later version of Matlab in windows, glmnet function in Fortran may need to be compiled again.

 #
- >  #### The SALMON package includes the following:
+ >  #### The ProTINA package includes the following:

 <br />

 __1. example_data__

-A subfolder in SALMON package, containing microarray data from the chromatin targeting study using mouse pancreatic beta cells __[1]__:
+A subfolder in ProTINA package, containing microarray data from the chromatin targeting study using mouse pancreatic beta cells __[1]__:

-* ___lfc_mouse-pancreas-beta_13010genesX87samples.txt___: log2FC data (`lfc`), pre-processed as described in SALMON manuscript
+* ___lfc_mouse-pancreas-beta_13010genesX87samples.txt___: log2FC data (`lfc`), pre-processed as described in ProTINA manuscript
 * ___list_of_genes.txt___:The list of gene symbols corresponding to the rows in the log2FC data
 * ___table_of_samples.txt___: The table of sample descriptions including time points (if in time-series) and group indices (same index for the same drug)
 * ___edges-TFTG_mouse_pancreas_fromCellNet.txt___: Transcription factor (TF)-gene network for mouse pancreas cells obtained from CellNet database __[2]__